 Rushdoony’s wisdom here ties together two notions from above—the vast disconnect between persons and actions which such a view of “love” requires, and the disobedience to God displayed by loving His enemies.
 That is, if we claim to unconditionally love a person—to treat him cordially, amiably, and peacefully, no matter what he does—then that means we do not care if he commits sinful atrocities; we do not see any relation between his own actions and how we ought to treat him.
 This is metaphysical and ethical insanity, not to mention inconsistent with Scripture (1 Cor.
 5:11; Matt.
 18:17).
 As Rushdoony notes, to unconditionally love our enemies in this fashion is surrender; it is to allow the baneful influences of demons to go unfettered throughout society.
 Such an outlook is neglect of and disobedience to our King.
 It is a feigned love of sinners which is an actual love of sin: it is not biblical love.
 But this is what happens when we sever a man from his actions, as “hate the sin and love the sinner” requires.
 A different way of stating this is that such a view of love is in reality an indiscriminate niceness.
 Like animals, we make no discrimination between good and evil, but simply act as people-pleasers in order to maintain false unity and peace.
 God abhors this (Jer.
 6:14; Gal.
 1:10).

 Our obligation to hate God’s enemies while loving our own enemies tends to result in a more complicated ethic, since these two categories can overlap and apply to the same people, requiring us to love people in some senses and hate the same people in different senses.
 In contrast, the ethical code of the sentimentalist will be that in all circumstances (unconditionally), we ought to be nice to others; in no circumstances should we refuse to be a doormat.
 But, of course, we can understand that ethical codes need to be neither simple nor simplistic.
 The ethical complexity introduced by a biblical conception of conditional love should help us to realize the splendor of God’s law, our feeble inability and unwillingness to keep it, and the perfection of our Savior to fulfill it in our stead.
-May His Spirit grant us the practical wisdom to discern when to dispense wrath and when to dispense grace.
+May His Spirit grant us the practical wisdom to discern how to manifest each disposition appropriately.

 The Centrality of Love in Christianity